DGCLab/PERREO-Pipeline/README.md

 ## Trimming

 In this step, there are two main options: simple trimming with cutadapt, and a more complex trimming performed first with cutadapt and then remove additional GC nucleotides added by specific sequencing kits.
-There exists a python script focused on solving this technical challenge, which can be downloaded from the cfRNA-SEE repository: https://github.com/lulab/cfRNA-SEEK/tree/master/bin.
+There exists a python script focused on solving this technical challenge, which can be downloaded from the cfRNA-SEEK repository: https://github.com/lulab/cfRNA-SEEK/tree/master/bin.
 The corresponding paper is the following: https://doi.org/10.7554/eLife.75181.

 If adapters have been removed previously and trimming is only needed to remove low-quality reads, include the -adapt_r1, -adapt_r2, and -adapter arguments as indicated in the previous sections while running the pipeline.